 - Cinnamon or pumpkin spice sprinkled on top

-- Pure vanilla extract or peppermint extract added into the cup
+- Pure vanilla extract, hazelnut or french vanilla coffee creamer, or peppermint extract added to the cup

-These healthier ingredient swap ideas are safe for storing the bulk recipe in your pantry for long-term.
+These healthier ingredient swap ideas are safe for storing the bulk recipe in your pantry for the long term.

 Non-dairy alternatives:

-Something to keep in mind when using non-diary milk alternatives is that the powders may not dissolve well.
-I'm listing a few alternatives that do, but you'll want t experiment with the ones that work best for you.
+Something to remember when using non-dairy milk alternatives is that the powders may not dissolve well.
+I’m listing a few alternatives that do, but you’ll want to experiment with the ones that work best for you.

 - Coconut milk powder